YongoDavid/Demo-2024/README.md

 i asked for help from someone concerning the issuses i was facing with my sever and account controllers and she helped me to solve it ,sometimes all you need is to ask for help from someone working oon something similar

-Deadline for my e-commerce website is tomorrow  , now its time for me to host the client and server side of my project and maybe get a cloud database to host my server on
+Deadline for my e-commerce website is tomorrow  , now its time for me to host the client and server side of my project and maybe get a cloud database to host my server on the deadline to submit my project was today and i was able to submit it yesterday at mind night